varpercl/INSYDE/README.md

   Multilayer Perceptron, Hopfield, Kohonen, ADALINE, Simple Perceptron

 - Advanced ANN editor:
-  This editor allows to see graphically each one connection and inputs of ANN at a given moment.
+  This editor allows to see graphically each one connection and inputs of ANN at given moment.
 Weights are represented by colors from red to green; these colors can be adjusted in a range to adapt graphic representation

 - Advanced Training Set Editor:
-  This editor allos to create your training sets from imported data or captured from any type of valid object coherent with such Training Set.
+  This editor allos to create your training sets from imported data or captured from any type of valid coherent object within such Training Set.

 - Input objects:
-  Dot matrix, digital display, regions, images, keyboard input, mouse input, audio input.
+  Dot matrix, digital display, images, keyboard input, mouse input, audio input.

 - Output objects:
   Dot matrix, digital display, audio output, mouse output, image output